Northeastern University: Dorms and housing

-In 2008, West Village Building F was recognized in American Institute of Architects New England 2008 Merit Awards for Design Excellence.
+In 2008, West Village F was recognized in American Institute of Architects New England 2008 Merit Awards for Design Excellence.

+A new 23 story dorm will open at 840 Columbus Avenue in 2028, providing housing for an additional 1,370 students.

 South Campus (Columbus Avenue)

 Northeastern's southernmost section of campus is located along Columbus Avenue in Roxbury, parallel to the Orange line.
 The university expanded south into Roxbury at the same time as they were building West Village.
 In 2001, Davenport Commons was opened, providing 585 students housing in two residence halls while 75 families representing a range of incomes have been able to purchase a condo or townhouse at or below Boston's market value.
 Davenport Commons also created commercial space on Tremont Street.

-During the summer of 2006, Northeastern proposed a new residence hall further away from the main campus, at the corner of Tremont Street and Ruggles Street.
-Construction began in late February 2007.
-In the spring of 2009, the complex was named International Village and opened later that summer.
-It consists of three interconnected residential towers, an office tower, administration building, and a gym.
-A 400-seat dining hall is available to all members of the Northeastern community as well as the public.
+International Village opened in 2009 at the corner of Tremont Street and Ruggles Street.
+It consists of three interconnected residential towers, an office tower, an administration building, and a gym.
+A 600-seat dining hall is available to all members of the Northeastern community.

-Lightview was launched in 2019, which was Boston's first developer-led, equity-financed student housing project built and financed by American Campus Communities exclusively for Northeastern students.
-The building is 20 stories tall and includes a fitness area as well as social and recreational spaces.
+LightView opened in 2019, developed and financed by American Campus Communities exclusively for Northeastern students as Boston's first developer-led, equity-financed student housing project.
+The building is 21 stories tall and includes a fitness area as well as social and recreational spaces.

 Library facilities

 Northeastern University Libraries include the Snell Library and the John D. O'Bryant African-American Institute Library.
 The NU School of Law Library is separately administered by the NU School of Law.
 The NU Libraries received federal depository designation in 1963.

-The Snell Library opened in 1990 at a cost of $35 million.
+Snell Library opened in 1990 at a cost of $35 million.
 It is also home to the Northeastern University Archives and Special Collections department, which includes the Benjamin LaGuer papers collection.
 The Special Collections focus on records of Boston-area community-based organizations that are concerned with social justice issues.
 In June 2016, the library staff adopted an open-access policy to make its members' professional research publicly accessible online.
+In 2025, Northeastern completed a two-year renovation of Snell Library, modernizing the facility with a wrap-around glass exterior and a sustainable rooftop solar panel system.

 Network campuses

-In addition to Northeastern's main Boston campus, the university operates a number of satellite locations in Massachusetts, including the George J. Kostas Research Institute in Burlington, a Financial District campus in the Hilton Hotel near Faneuil Hall in downtown Boston, a Dedham Campus in Dedham, and a Marine Science Center in Nahant.
+The university operates a number of satellite locations in Massachusetts, including the George J. Kostas Research Institute in Burlington, a Financial District campus in the Hilton Hotel near Faneuil Hall in downtown Boston, a Dedham Campus in Dedham, and a Marine Science Center in Nahant.
 The Kostas Research Institute for Homeland Security, which opened in 2011, contains the Laboratory for Structural Testing of Resilient and Sustainable Systems (STReSS Laboratory).
 The laboratory is "equipped to test full-scale and large-scale structural systems and materials to failure so as to explore the development of new strategies for designing, simulating, and sensing structural and infrastructure systems".